If you’re looking for a hiking shoe that gives your foot more of a natural feel, you might want to consider zero-drop running shoes.

 Many hikers have been converting from boots over to zero-drop trail runners!

-A zero-drop trail shoe has no difference in height between the heel and toe, this allows your foot to sit level with the ground similar to being barefoot.
-This can be beneficial if you frequently encounter knee pain or are looking for extra stability on difficult terrain.
+A zero-drop trail shoe has no difference in height between the heel and toe.
+This allows your foot to sit level with the ground, similar to barefoot.
+This can be beneficial if you frequently encounter knee pain or seek extra stability on rugged terrain.

 Let’s look at more of the benefits of choosing a good pair of zero-drop trail running shoes and why hikers over the last decade have been converting more and more to less bulky and more nimble minimalist hiking shoes.